maheraj/Java/oop/readme.md

 * Deserialization - serialize and then deserialize an object, JVM creates a separate object.
 JVM does not use any constructor call.
 To deserialize we need to implement the serializable interface
 * Reflection

+## How to swap or exchange objects in Java?
+Solution is to use Wrapper Class.